scAB1001/IoT-Sensor-Framework/cwk-02/README.md

 ```

-### Task 3
+**Task 3**

 For this task, you must uncomment and redeploy the code to Azure, so that the new changes take effect.
 This was commented out to avoid the function running when I am not actively using it. \\

 This tasks simply activates the schedule and enables the database change trigger on startup.
-This means that every T seconds (MODIFIABLE)
+This means that every T seconds (**TODO**: MODIFIABLE).

+## Project status

+Tis project had a short deadline and development was delayed due to other ongoing courseworks.
+I would have liked to implement cleaner, more modularised and user-friendly code.
+If time permits, I will return to this project, however, this will not contribute to the coursework grade.

 ## Reference Material